Skip to main content

 No pressure, marketing pros, but you have a big role to play in an IPO.
 With more eyes on your company, your messaging may need to shift to meet regulatory compliance requirements and communicate effectively throughout the entire process.

 Need a little direction, support, and cheerleading?
-Here are a few helpful tips from marketing pros Megan Cunningham (Founder & CEO, Magnet Media) and Jeff Grossman (CEO, Solebury Strategic Communications), brought to you in partnership with NYSE.
+Sponsored by NYSE, here are a few helpful tips from us along with marketing pros Megan Cunningham, Founder & CEO of Magnet Media, and Stephanie Knight, Head of Corporate Communications at Solebury Strategic Communications.

-Consider this your guide to keeping calm and going public.
+Consider this a guide to keeping calm when you're going public.

 Start with your story

 A compelling brand story isn’t just important during an IPO—it’s absolutely critical.
 The most successful IPO stories weave together three key elements: the company’s origin and innovation journey, their tangible market impact, and their vision for future growth.
-The key is authenticity—the story must align perfectly with financial disclosures while bringing the company’s unique strengths to life. —Megan Cunningham, Magnet
+The key is authenticity—the story must align perfectly with financial disclosures while bringing the company’s unique strengths to life. —Megan Cunningham, Founder & CEO, Magnet Media

 As a marketer, you’re also your company’s storyteller.
 So you need to make sure you’ve not only got your company’s story down pat but also that you’re ready to deploy it for a brand-new audience: investors.
 Your new story should complement your old one—ya know, the one geared toward your customers—with a few key differences.